-Many UW budgets are either not approved for food and/or alcohol purchases, or have some restrictions.
-Effective immediately, use this guide to ensure that all expenses charged to University budgets are allowable and appropriate for the funding source.
-Only gift budgets will continue to be flagged for food approval.
-Please see the FAQ for additional guidance regarding gifts, discretionary and grant budgets.
+Many UW funds are either not approved for food and/or alcohol purchases, or have some restrictions.
+This guide, plus reviewing the funding source, will help ensure that all expenses charged to University funds are allowable and appropriate for the funding source.

-1 = Food purchase allowable if budget is flagged for food approval.
-New gift budgets will be flagged for food as appropriate by the Advancement Office when budget is set up.
-In a MyFD Budget Profile, Food Approval = 1.
-In FIN Budget Number Information, Grant Control Flag 10 = food approved.
+1 = Food purchase allowable if funding source allows for food.
+Review with The Advancement Office about fund set up.
 Gift budgets for capital building funds, scholarships or graduate fellowships are not eligible for food approval.
-If the budget is an endowment operating budget, please call Ping Tan (3-3530) in the Treasury Office for approval.
+If the fund is an endowment operating budget, please call Vivianne Yang (1-7239) in the Treasury Office for approval.

-4 = Food purchase allowable on discretionary (64-xxxx) budgets for all of the scenarios above.
+4 = Food purchase allowable on discretionary funds for all of the scenarios above.
 Department policy may require Chair, Director, Dean or VP approval, which may be delegated to a Department Administrator.
-Discretionary budgets do not require food approval flags or use of the food approval form.
+Discretionary funds do not require use of the food approval form.

-Budgets that have a programmatic requirement for food purchases, such as 09-xxxx conference/workshop budgets, budgets for meals for athletic teams, or other revenue budget food purchases that don’t fit the food approval form criteria.
-Department will keep a memo on file indicating the programmatic requirement for food purchase for each budget.
+Funds that have a programmatic requirement for food purchases, such as conference/workshop funds, funds for meals for athletic teams, or other revenue fund food purchases that don’t fit the food approval form criteria.
+Department will keep a memo on file indicating the programmatic requirement for food purchase for each fund.

-Fixed Price Surplus, Royalty Income and Clinical Medicine budgets may purchase food using the food approval form for events meeting the food approval form criteria below.
+Fixed Price Surplus, Royalty Income and Clinical Medicine funds may purchase food using the food approval form for events meeting the food approval form criteria below.

-For Gifts or Grants that allow alcoholic beverages or over per-diem food costs, the anticipated cost for this expense are to be transferred into a 64-XXXX discretionary sub-budget (how-to is here).
+For Gifts or Grants that allow alcoholic beverages or over per-diem food costs, the anticipated costs are to be transferred to a discretionary sub budget.

 Use the food approval form for approval of one-time or recurring events requiring food purchases only for events meeting these criteria: